hugapi/HOPE/process/HOPE-3--Dependency-Injection.md

 ```

 Arguments can be passed to the `requires` function, these will be passed directly to the `provides` function.
-This will be done in the same mannor as Python's `funtools.partial` and follow the same function signature.
+This will be done in the same manner as Python's `funtools.partial` and follow the same function signature.
 Any non-provided arguments will then require the dependency to pull them from the current application action,
 like for normal hug calls, or via dependency injection.
 A key point: Any dependency can have unlimited sub-dependencies.